yassine-laguel/RandomizedProgressiveHedging.jl/README.md

 # RandomizedProgressiveHedging.jl

 This module aims to solve multistage stochastic problems by randomized versions of the progressive hedging algorithm.
+It comes with the [companion paper](https://hal.archives-ouvertes.fr/hal-02946615/document) published Annals of Operations Research.

 | **Documentation**                                                               | **Build Status**                                                                                |
 |:-------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|